Is your child ready to spend a week or two at Friends Camp? Are you ready?

 As we all know, young people mature in different ways and at different times.
 Some children may be ready to attend overnight camp when they are seven years old, and others may not be ready until they are thirteen.
 To help give you a better idea of when is the right time to send your child to Friends Camp, please sit down with your child and take these two short quizzes.

-- Do you enjoy stay overnight at a friend’s house?
+- Do you enjoy staying overnight at a friend’s house?
 YES – NO

 - Can you make your own bed and keep track of your own things?
 YES – NO